xinwenfu/VChat_TRUN/README.md

 	```bash
 	/usr/share/metasploit-framework/tools/exploit/pattern_offset.rb -q 386F4337
 	```
-	* This will return an offset as shown below.
-Note: the offset may be different from the one shown here. vchat here was compiled with gcc under Windows 10.
+	* This will return an offset as shown below. **Note**: the offset may be different from the one shown here.
+Vchat here was compiled with *gcc* under Windows 10.
 Different compilers generate different code even if it is the same source code.
 For example, we are now using Windows 11 and Visual C++.

 	<img src="Images/I10.png" width=600>

-In Metasploit's pattern_offset.rb, the offset starts counting from the beginning of the input buffer (index 0).
+In Metasploit's *pattern_offset.rb*, the offset starts counting from the beginning of the input buffer (index 0).
 This means:
 + The first byte of the generated cyclic pattern is at offset 0.
 + The second byte is at offset 1.